-Daily Skin Care Routine to Obtain and Maintain Beautiful Skin
+Daily Skin Care Routine to Obtain and Maintain Beautiful, Clear Skin

-The best way to maintain the results of your facials, or to get better skin even without facials, is with top-notch care at home.
-Better care at home also allows you to get facials a little less often.
-If you are on a budget and don't think you can get good skin without spending a lot, know that the best place to spend your money is going to be your skin care routine at home, not facials.
-It is also recommended that you give yourself a facial once a week, or more if recommended by your Esthetician.
-This routine assumes professionally recommended products, so please fill out the form for a free skin care consultation by email as soon as possible !
+The best way to maintain the results of your facials, or to get clear skin without facials, is with top-notch care at home.
+If you're on a budget and don't think you can get clear skin without spending a lot, know that the best place to spend your money is going to be your skin care routine at home, not facials.
+It is also recommended that you give yourself a facial once or twice a week.

 Not everyone needs all of these steps, so please read them carefully.

 (If you don't wear makeup, skip this paragraph)

-Before you begin, remove makeup with an eye makeup remover that can be used on the rest of the face as well.
+Before you begin, remove makeup with an makeup remover that can be used for both eye makeup and the rest of the face.
 If you use waterproof mascara, mineral oil can be used for your eyes, but the rest of your makeup should be removed with a cleanser or makeup remover meant to remove makeup.
 RULE OF THUMB: Makeup removers are designed to remove synthetic material; cleansers are designed to remove non-synthetic material.
 A facial cleanser that can remove makeup will say so on the label.
 If you use a regular cleanser to remove makeup and then wipe excess away with a towel or washcloth, you can cause tiny white bumps on your upper cheeks called Milia.
 These are impossible to remove by yourself and can get quite unsightly.
 After removing mascara, your remover can be used with your hands to remove the rest of your makeup, like a pre-cleanse.
 Rinse and proceed with Step 1 as follows: